gaiborjosue/PDF-GPT/README.md

-# PDF GPT Chrome Extension
+# PDF GPT AI assistant

 The PDF GPT Chrome Extension allows users to upload multiple PDF files and ask questions about their contents using the GPT-3.5 conversational AI model.
 This extension leverages LangChain and OpenAI's GPT-3.5 to provide insightful answers to user queries based on the uploaded PDFs.